Conflux-Chain/conflux-documentation/docs/general/protocols/defi/uniswap-v2.md

 - [Uniswap V2 SDK](https://github.com/Uniswap/sdks/tree/main/sdks/v2-sdk): JavaScript SDK for interacting with Uniswap

 The Uniswap SDK can assist developers in interacting with the Uniswap V2 Protocol, providing helpful utilities and abstractions.

+## Conclusion

+Uniswap V2 represents a significant step forward in the development of decentralized exchanges.
+By addressing limitations of V1 and introducing new features, it has further solidified Uniswap's position as a leading DEX protocol in the Ethereum ecosystem.